Rules for Posting on the Ogre Forums

 If your question has been answered to your satisfaction, edit the title and add '[solved]' - it helps us identify outstanding questions

 If you need to discuss a potential bugfix or new feature, feel free to discuss it in the forum.
-For final submission, please follow the instructions for Submitting a Patch.
+For final submission, please create a pull-request.

 Please adhere to these rules.
 The forum is getting more and more busy, and it will help both you and other users if the quality of posts is kept high.